IndigoUnited/js-dejavu/README.md

 ### Protected and private members ###

 Protected and private members should be prefixed with _ and __ respectively.
-If Object.defineProperty is available, it will be used to manage their access (only in the strict version).
+If Object.defineProperty is available, it will be used to manage their access (only in the strict mode).